Jaseibert/QualtricsAPI/README.md

 # Wrap-up

 Again this is currently under development so there may be reduced functionality, but I hope this helps fellow Qualtrics users to expedite their current workflow!

+### Want to Contribute?

+This project abides by the [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.
+Feedback, bug reports (and fixes!), and feature requests are welcome!